 It’s possible, but it doesn’t mean it’s the best bet for you.

 This really resonated with me today.
 I stumbled upon a chart showing the world’s populations by country.
 Next to the population, it showed the % that that country’s population made up of the world’s whole population.

 The UK (where I live) represented less than 1% of the entire world population!
 Incredible.

 So if you never left the UK, you’d only ever meet a tiny portion of the world’s people!

-Obviously some people will come to your country from abroad, but you’re not putting yourself in the best position to meet high value people who you can foster incredible and rewarding friendships/relationships with.
+Obviously, some people will come to your country from abroad, but you’re not putting yourself in the best position to meet high-value people with who you can foster incredible and rewarding friendships/relationships.